mikem23/jsonish/README.md

 jsonish
 =======

+This is a toy project in early development.

-This library provides an extended json parser that supports some syntax conveniences, such as:
+This library aims to provide an extended json parser that supports some syntax conveniences, such as:

   * bare words